turingschool/backend-curriculum-site/module3/projects/sweater_weather.md

 * **1:** Project fell well short of agreed upon expectations.
 Project not in production.
 * **2:** Project completed most user stories set out but fell short of agreed upon expectations.
 Project is in production.
 * **3:** Project completed all the user stories and requirements agreed upon.
-Project is in production, and a call to an internal API endpoint does not always make an external API call.
-Project implements background workers to assist in this.
+Project is in production.
 * **4:** Project well exceeded expectations.
 Project is in production, a call to an internal API endpoint does not make an external API call.
 Project implements background workers to assist in this.

 ### Technical Quality